miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 The bookshelves will get in your way, so place them one-by-one at suitable locations.

-Training rooms for melee combat operte on very similar principles, simply exchanging training dummies for the bookshelves.
+Training rooms for melee combat operate on very similar principles, simply exchanging training dummies for the bookshelves.
 Here, it's particularly important to save room for Iron dummies, as the better creatures available will require Iron rather than Wooden dummies.

 Crafting rooms
 --------------

-Crafting stations allow prodiction of Equipment, such as armor and weapons, for your troops.
+Crafting stations allow production of equipment, such as armor and weapons, for your troops.
 You generally only need one crafting station of each type, since as many creatures can effectively craft at the station as can fit around it.
 A Workshop is a good idea so you can produce leather gear and (eventually) bows.

 If you've followed these past few paragraphs, you will have attracted some basic creatures to your dungeon already.